 Skill Level : Beginner — no previous experience is required.

 Class size: ~10 people.

-$345 per Date Night couple – Each couple will make one knife together and get a pizza and a bottle of wine to share during the workshop.
+Date Night couple – $345: You and your guest will design and make one knife together and get a pizza and a bottle of wine to share during the workshop.